2004–05 NFL playoffs: NFC: St. Louis Rams 27, Seattle Seahawks 20

-Although the Rams barely made the playoffs with an 8–8 record, two of their regular season wins were against Seattle.
+Although the Rams barely made the playoffs with an 8–8 record, two of their regular season wins were against the Seahawks.
 They proved they were up to the task again, beating the Seahawks in a back and forth game by scoring a touchdown with 2:11 left to go and then forcing a turnover on their own 5-yard line.
 With the win, the Rams became the first team in NFL history to win a playoff game after going 8–8 in the regular season.
-St. Louis' defense held Seahawks running back Shaun Alexander, the NFL's second leading rusher during the season, to only 40 yards on 15 carries.
+The Rams' defense held Seahawks running back Shaun Alexander, the NFL's second leading rusher during the season, to only 40 yards on 15 carries.

-Shortly after the opening kickoff, Rams quarterback Marc Bulger completed a 52-yard pass to Torry Holt at the Seahawks 11-yard line.
+Shortly after the opening kickoff, Rams quarterback Marc Bulger completed a 52-yard pass to Torry Holt at the Seahawks' 11-yard line.
 Three plays later, he threw a 15-yard touchdown pass to Holt to give the Rams an early 7–0 lead.
-Then on Seattle's first play of the game, cornerback Travis Fisher intercepted a pass from Matt Hasselbeck at the Seahawks 44-yard line.
-Bulger once again tried to go deep, but the Seahawks were ready and Ken Hamlin picked off his pass at the 4.
-After an exchange of punts, Seattle drove 46 yards in 9 plays and scored with Josh Brown's 47-yard field goal, cutting their deficit to 7–3.
+Then on the Seahawks' first play of the game, cornerback Travis Fisher intercepted a pass from Matt Hasselbeck at the Seahawks' 44-yard line.
+Bulger once again tried to go deep, but the Seahawks were ready and Ken Hamlin picked off his pass at the 4-yard line.
+After an exchange of punts, the Seahawks drove 46 yards in 9 plays and scored with Josh Brown's 47-yard field goal, cutting their deficit to 7–3.

 Early in the second quarter, Bulger's 52-yard completion to Kevin Curtis set up a 1-yard touchdown run by Marshall Faulk.
-But Seattle responded by driving 84 yards in 9 plays.
-On the eighth play of the drive, Hasselbeck's pass was intercepted, but a 15-yard penalty on Trev Faulk nullified the play and gave Seattle the ball at the Rams 19-yard line.
+But the Seahawks responded by driving 84 yards in 9 plays.
+On the eighth play of the drive, Hasselbeck's pass was intercepted, but a 15-yard penalty on Trev Faulk nullified the play and gave the Seahawks the ball at the Rams' 19-yard line.
 Taking advantage of his second chance, Hasselbeck threw a 19-yard touchdown completion to Bobby Engram on the next play, making the score 14–10.